HKPolyU-UAV/ReinforcementLearningPlatform/README.md

 ### 2. CartPole

 A cartpole, nothing special.
 Two environments are integrated.
 The first is angluar only, the objectove is to balance the pole by adjusting the force added on the cart.
-The objective of the second is to control both the angle of the pole and the position of the pole.
+The objective of the second is to control both the angle of the cart and the position of the pole.

 ### 3. FlightAttitudeSimulator